roman-mueller/puppet4-sandbox/README.md

 ```

 # Hacks
-There are not yet Vagrant boxes available with Puppet 4 pre-installed.
-I wrote a shell provisioner ("puppetupgrade.sh") which removes Puppet 3.x from the official puppetlabs Vagrant boxes and installs puppet-agent afterwards.
+I wrote a shell provisioner ("puppetupgrade.sh") which updates `puppet-agent` before running it for the first time.
-The advantage of this over me creating a new box is that you can retrace every change I'm making to the trustworthy puppetlabs Vagrant box.
+That way newly spawned Vagrant environments will always use the latest available version.

 There is no DNS server running in the private network.
-All nodes have each other in their `/etc/hosts/` files.
+All nodes have each other in their `/etc/hosts` files.

 Starting the puppetserver sometimes hits the systemd timeout (https://tickets.puppetlabs.com/browse/SERVER-557).
 To work around this, the file `/etc/systemd/system/puppetserver.service.d/local.conf` gets created which overrides the timeout and sets it to 500 seconds.